 Types of agencies

 Not all ad agencies are alike.
-The service you get will depend on who you hire, with some agencies specialising in the production of content, and others in sourcing it.
-Here are some of the types of ad agency:
+The service you get will depend on who you hire, with some agencies specializing in the production of content, and others in sourcing it.
+Here are some of the types of ad agencies:

 Fully integrated agency